-As embarassing as sweating can be, the question remains: “Is sweating healthy?”.
-In deed, there are some awesome health benefits that I will share with you.
+As embarrassing as sweating can be, the question remains: “Is sweating healthy?”.
+Indeed, there are some awesome health benefits that I will share with you.

 I think sweating is something that has not yet been understood completely.
 Although I have suffered from hyperhidrosis for more than half my lifetime, I seem to learn new things all the time about sweating.
 And sometimes I have asked questions for which I have not found an answer yet.